joelmoxley/founder-playbook/index.md

-<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and examples of excellence related to launching and growing a hard tech company in the four fundamental areas of Technology, Finance, Market, Team.
-Already know what you’re looking for?
-Use the search bar at the top of the page to bring up all documents related to a specific topic. </p>
+<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and examples of excellence related to launching and growing a hard tech company. </p>